 Strong but brittle.
 A common example is take away cup lids.

-7 Expanded Polystyrene (EPS)
+7 Expanded Polystyrene (EPS) or Other

 The opaque meat trays you get in a supermarket are a common example.
 Buying meat in bulk is a great way to reduce this plastic.
 Heavy duty reusable bottle lids are another example.
+Sometimes you might see a number 7 and the word ‘Other’.

 I hope these examples help inform your choices.
 I am passionate about reducing my plastic consumption and this post has been a real eye-opener for me.